hoanhan101/gray/_posts/2020-03-28-web-architectural-components.md

     - Separation of concerns: keep components separate, make them reusable
 - Scalability
   - Ability to withstand increased workload without sacrificing the latency
-  - Latency an be divided into 2 parts:
+  - Latency can be divided into 2 parts:
     - Network latency: amount of time the network takes to send data packet from point A to B
     - Application latency: amount of time the application takes to process a user request
   - Type of scalability